UKCloud/documentation/articles/vmware/vmw-ref-byof-working-firewalls.md

 ## Introduction

-The UKCloud Bring Your Own Firewall service option enables you to install your own virtual firewall within your compute environment instead of using the vCNS device we provide as standard.
+The UKCloud Bring Your Own Firewall service option enables you to install your own virtual firewall within your compute environment instead of using the NSX Edge Services Gateway device we provide as standard.
 This enables you to use technology with which you are already familiar and which offers the exact functionality that meets your requirements.

-While we provide you with a vDC that enables you to use whichever firewall technology you want and do not impose any specific restrictions, this guide aims to provide information about technology that is known to work or not work on our platform.
+While we provide you with a VDC that enables you to use whichever firewall technology you want and do not impose any specific restrictions, this guide aims to provide information about technology that is known to work or not work on our platform.

 By requesting the Bring Your Own Firewall option, you accept that you are entirely responsible for sourcing, licensing, installing, configuring and maintaining your firewall.
 UKCloud will not be able to offer any support for issues caused by the use of a non-standard firewall.